-The intention of Hannah Arendt – Complete Works.
-Critical Editionis to make all of Arendt’s published and unpublished work available in a reliable scholarly form.
-This requires the editing of ca. 12,000 pages of books, essays, manuscripts, and typescripts.
+In 2020, the editorial project Hannah Arendt – Complete Works.
+Critical Edition was accepted for long-term funding by the German Research Foundation (DFG).
+For the first time, it makes all of Arendt’s published and unpublished work available in a reliable scholarly form.
+This requires the edition of about 12,000 pages of books, essays, manuscripts, and typescripts.
 In addition to materials from well-known sources of Arendt’s papers (The Library of Congress in Washington, D.C.; the German Literature Archive in Marbach; and Bard College), several thousands of pages of previously unknown documents (typescripts, corrected proofs, notes, etc.) have been identified in international archives and integrated into the text corpus.

-The Complete Works has been conceived as a hybrid edition (print and digital): the print version is being published by Wallstein Verlag in Göttingen, and the open-access digital version is being published by the Freie Universität Berlin.
+The Complete Works are designed as a hybrid edition (print and digital): the print version is being published by Wallstein Verlag in Göttingen, and the open-access digital version is being published by the Freie Universität Berlin.
 The print edition and the web portal, each with its own strengths, enhance the potential of both media when taken together.